Application of quantum Darwinism to a structured environment: Results

 where the upper bound is set by the strong sub-additivity of the von Neumann entropy \cite{Nielson2010}.
 As the equality only strictly holds at $t=0$, Eq. (\ref{eq:Infobound}) is understood from the idea that the state $\rho_{SP}$ evolves under a noisy quantum channel where information irreversibly leaks out to the Markovian reservoir.

 The rate at which the vacuum state population increases signifies the noisiness of the channel.
 In view of this aspect, the top row of Fig. \ref{PIP(ii)} shows the partial information plots of the qubit and pseudomodes within the lossy regime $\Gamma_+\approx\Gamma$, where the vacuum population increases significantly at short times.
 Here, correlations between the qubit and pseudomodes typically decay quickly, though with strong system-environment interactions the QMI dissipates more slowly and redundant correlations have time to develop.
-In this instance we notice the appearance of a similar plateau feature from before.

-If we were to find the redundancy, however, it generally proves troublesome to compute using a fixed fraction size $f_{\delta}$ due to lack of antisymmetry of the partial information\textemdash that is, the plateau drops below the threshold $(1-\delta)S(\rho_S)$ for $\delta\ll 1$.
+In this instance we notice the appearance of a similar plateau feature from before. \\ If we were to find the redundancy, however, it generally proves troublesome to compute using a fixed fraction size $f_{\delta}$ due to lack of antisymmetry of the partial information\textemdash that is, the plateau drops below the threshold $(1-\delta)S(\rho_S)$ for $\delta\ll 1$.
 This issue raises the question: are there circumstances where the application of the redundancy measure $R_{\delta}$ is possible?
-To answer this, we briefly look at how the time-dependent behaviour of the purity $P(t)=\text{tr}[\rho^2_{SP}(t)]$ changes with respect to the parameters $\Gamma$, $\Gamma_+$ and $\Omega_0$.
+To answer this, we briefly look at how the time-dependent behavior of the purity $P(t)=\text{Tr}[\rho^2_{SP}(t)]$ changes with respect to the parameters $\Gamma$, $\Gamma_+$, and $\Omega_0$.
 Figure \ref{figPM} depicts $P(t)$ for different values of the spectral widths and coupling strength.
-First, when $\Gamma\ll\Omega_0$, we notice the purity decays to it minimum value on the timescale $t\sim O(1/\Gamma)$ from the fact that the gradient of $P(t)$ is approximately ten times larger between $\Gamma_+=\Omega_0$ and $\Gamma_+=10\Omega_0$ when $\Gamma=10^{-3}\Gamma_+$.
-For $\Gamma\ll\Gamma_+$, we can then expect the information content of $\rho_{SP}$ to stay closer to the equality of (\ref{eq:Infobound}) than the examples seen in Figs. \ref{PIP(ii)}(a)-(b) for $f=1$.
-This is because the purity declines more slowly when there is a large separation of timescales (assuming the same values of the coupling $\Omega_0$ are used from before).
-As such, the partial information plots should retain some of the antisymmetry features expressed by Eq. (\ref{eq:antisym}).
+First, when $\Gamma\ll\Omega_0$, we notice the purity decays to its minimum value on the time scale $t\sim O(1/\Gamma)$ from the fact that the gradient of $P(t)$ is approximately ten times larger between $\Gamma_+=\Omega_0$ and $10\Omega_0$ when $\Gamma=10^{-3}\Gamma_+$.
+For $\Gamma\ll\Gamma_+$, we can then expect the information content of $\rho_{SP}$ to stay closer to the equality of Eq. (\ref{eq:Infobound}) than the examples seen in Figs. \ref{PIP(ii)}(a) and (b) for $f=1$.
+This is because the purity declines more slowly when there is a large separation of time scales (assuming the same values of the coupling $\Omega_0$ are used from before).
+As such, the partial information plots should retain some of the antisymmetry features expressed by Eq. (\ref{eq:antisym}). \\